9 Incredible Health Benefits of Curcumin

 Alzheimer's disease

 Curcumin is a BACE inhibitor of the amyloid precursor protein (APP) pathway.
 In vitro, curcumin attenuates hyperphosphorylation of tau (Huang, 2014).
 Curcumin also inhibits Aβ and tau accumulation and enhances mitochondria and synaptic function in animal models (Kim, 2018).
 An 18-month, randomized clinical trial involving 40 patients indicated that curcumin could reduce amyloid (Aβ) and tau accumulation, leading to improved memory and attention in adults without dementia compared to controls (Small, 2018).
 Overall, curcumin is effective and delays disease progression in elderly individuals, but it is less effective in patients with severe Alzheimer's (Reddy, 2018).
 Strikingly, curcumin has been shown to stimulate neuronal stem cell proliferation, neuronal differentiation, and hippocampal neurogenesis by activating the Wnt/β-catenin pathway in AD models (Tiwari, 2014).
-These data suggest curcumin can prevent or delay disease progression, but may not reverse AD.
+These data suggest curcumin can prevent or delay disease progression, but may not reverse late-stage AD.

 Parkinson's disease